 To read from the various registers the user must first write to Bits 6 and 7 in the Control Register, RDSLT0 and RDSLT1.
 These bits are decoded to determine which register is addressed during a read operation.
 Table II shows the decoding of the read address bits while Figure 3 shows the overall read register hierarchy.
 The power-up status of these bits is 00 so that the default read will be from the ADC output data register.
-Note: when reading from the calibration registers, the low byte must always be read first.
+As with writing to the AD7859/AD7859L either word or byte mode can be used.
+When reading from the calibration registers in byte mode, the low byte must be read first.